Paperbacks by 21st Century authors:

 ISBN: 0 901860 41 7; Paperback; 108 pages; £5.99 (UK); $9.99 (USA)

-Ruth has two teenage daughters and has told them about the life of Jesus from an early age.
+Ruth told her daughters about the life of Jesus from an early age.
 She has also spent many years working on the staff of Christian summer youth camps, where she has listened to many questions about Jesus from young people and provided considered and comprehensible answers.
 Now she has brought these answers together in sequence in a readable new retelling of the enthralling life of Jesus.

 Gordon Kell is much in demand as a Bible teacher, especially in dealing with practical subjects.
 He and his wife, June, have long had an interest in helping and encouraging young Christians.